PaulZaman/ZombiChase/README.md

 ##### 🗺️ Randomly Generated Maps:
 Every playthrough of ZombiChase offers a unique and unpredictable experience.
 Brace yourself as the game generates completely random maps, ensuring no two games are ever the same.

+##### 🧟‍♀️🧟‍♂️💥 Endless Waves of Zombies:
+The zombies in ZombiChase are relentless and will stop at nothing to devour you.
+As you progress through the game, the zombies will become faster and more aggressive.
+Can you survive the onslaught?

+##### 🏆 Leaderboards:
+Compete against other players and see how your survival skills stack up against the rest of the world.
+Can you achieve the top spot on the leaderboards?

 ## 🔥 Installation Instructions 🔥

 To embark on this epic survival adventure, follow these simple steps: